telerik/ajax-docs/controls/multiselect/functionality/templates.md

 ## Footer Template

 This is the [https://docs.telerik.com/kendo-ui/api/javascript/ui/multiselect/configuration/footertemplate](https://docs.telerik.com/kendo-ui/api/javascript/ui/multiselect/configuration/footertemplate) used to render the footer.
 The footer is re-rendered on every change of the Data Source.
 The context of the footer template is the underlying Kendo Widget itself that you can access through the `instance` argument.

+## Group Template

+The template for the header of the group that is not the current topmost group.
+By default the value of the field by which the data is grouped is displayed and it is sent to the template via the `data` argument.

 ## No Data Template